ban-heesoo/NewSync/readme.md

     ```
 2. Alternatively, you can download the latest release from [Github Releases](https://github.com/ban-heesoo/NewSync/releases/latest) and extract the zip file.
 3.  **Open Extensions Page:**
-    Navigate to `chrome://extensions/` (same for Edge, Vivaldi, Opera, Brave)
+    Navigate to `chrome://extensions/` (same for Vivaldi, Opera, and Brave)
 4.  **Enable Developer Mode:**
     Toggle the "Developer mode" switch in the top right corner.
 5.  **Load Unpacked Extension:**